Chile Travel and News | By Raul Silva M.

 La Portada (The Gateway), is one of the most popular postcards in Chile and is located 18 km north of Antofagasta via Route 1 and then a 2 km fork corresponding to Route B-446.

-It is a natural rock formation in the shape of an arch, created by the erosive action of the sea on the coast, and is surrounded by 70-meter-high cliffs.
-The arch itself is 43 m high, 23 m wide, and 70 m long, and is located very close to the seashore.
-The base, made of volcanic rock, is approximately 150 million years old, while the arch, formed by sedimentary rock, is 2 million years old.
-It is worth noting that the geological formation is very similar to that of the already-collapsed Darwin's Arch in the Galapagos Islands.
+It is a natural rock formation in the shape of an arch, created by the erosive action of the sea on the coast, surrounded by 70-meter high cliffs.
+The arch itself is 43 m high, 23 m wide and 70 m long and is located very close to the coast.
+The base, which is made of volcanic rock, is about 150 million years old, while the arch, which is made of sedimentary rock, is 2 million years old.
+It is worth noting that the geological formation is very similar to the already collapsed Darwin's Arch in the Galapagos Islands.

-From the lookout, you can enjoy the vastness of the ocean, as well as a wide variety of birds and marine fauna.
-However, due to the aridity of the area, the flora is practically nonexistent.
+From the viewpoint you can enjoy the vastness of the ocean, as well as a wide variety of birds and marine fauna.
+However, due to the aridity of the area, the flora is practically non-existent.

 Plaza Colon